 Honour the past.
 Support the present.
 Build the future.

 We'd also like to acknowledge all those who volunteered to work on our new land last fall....
 Some of you worked a few hours on the land.
 Some worked a few days.
 Some worked a few weekends.
 And some of you worked a few weeks.
 Yes, weeks!
 No matter how much time you were able to devote to the beginnings of Naturist Legacy Park, we'd like you to know that we truly appreciate every single minute of your help!
 We hope to see a lot more of you next spring!

 2010 has been an incredibly difficult and challenging year.
 Our biggest setback was the loss of our old camp.
 Our biggest triumph was the purchase of our new land.
 No mortgage.
 Ours forever!
 Naturist forever!

 We look to 2011 with growing anticipation.
 While we fully expect more challenges (nothing has come easily in our rebuilding efforts so far), we also expect more accomplishments — lots of them, in fact — as Naturist Legacy Park continues to take shape.
 We hope that we can count on your physical, financial and moral support in the weeks, months and years ahead.
 We're going to need it!

 Happy New Year, everyone!

-SOURCE: This article (slightly abridged) is from the non-members edition of the December 30, 2010 Naturist Legacy News Update.
+SOURCE: This article (slightly abridged) was published in both the members and non-members editions of the December 30, 2010 Naturist Legacy News Update.
 I am the author.
 Check out the 2010 Photo Galleries to see what was accomplished during the first months of development at Naturist Legacy Park.